rizanopriatmoko/transaction_splitter/README.md

 # README

-A Simple web app to create a transaction by using ruby on rails
+A Simple MVC web app to create a transaction by using ruby on rails

 * Ruby 2.6.3